Rye High School (New York): Athletics

 Rye High School fields teams in baseball, softball, basketball, cheer-leading, cross country, crew, field hockey, football, rugby, golf, gymnastics, ice hockey, lacrosse, sailing, soccer, swimming, tennis, track and field, volleyball, and wrestling.
-The football team has won 3 state championships including 2 in a row (2007, 2008), and the basketball team won its league with a 17–6 record in 2009 and went to the Westchester County Center.
+As of 2025, the football team has won four state championships, including two in a row (2007, 2008).
+The basketball team won its league with a 17–6 record in 2009 and went to the Westchester County Center.
 The sailing team won the state championship in 2017 and the region's team race championship.

 Hazing

 Rye High School students had an underground tradition, well known by students and alumni, known as "Freshman Friday."
 In mid-2012, three Rye High School students were charged with kidnapping three freshmen, taking them to a remote location and hazing them, with one student requiring hospital treatment.
 The school repeatedly denied any knowledge of the event, despite the fact that many teachers interviewed about the incident did admit that they had knowledge of the event well before the proceedings occurred.
 After several adjournments, in October 2012 the felony assault charges against the three students were reduced to misdemeanor counts of hazing and unlawful imprisonment, with subsequent proceedings closed.